 Student parking at UNC Charlotte Center City requires specific parking credentials which may only be purchased by students registered for classes there.
 Type of permit required is determined by class schedule as listed in Banner.

 Center City campus does not have separate parking dedicated to the building.
 The University has negotiated an arrangement with Preferred Parking, Inc., owner of the closest surrounding lots, for Faculty/Staff and Student parking.
-Parking location is currently 319 E. 9th Street, which may change during construction of a new parking deck that should be completed by spring semester.
+Parking location is currently 319 E. 9th Street, which may change during construction of a new parking deck.
 Click here for parking maps and instructions.

 Parking enforcement at Center City is under the administration of Preferred Parking, Inc. PaTS has no enforcement or appeals authority over CCB parking.

 Because Center City parking is privately owned, there will be operational differences between Main Campus and Center City Campus.
 Parking at Center City will require a time-specific UNC Charlotte Center City parking hangtag.

 - CCB permits are available for online purchase.